-A partnered ABSTUDY customer can receive a rate of Living Allowance equivalent to the single rate where s/he has a partner in gaol.
+A partnered ABSTUDY customer can receive a rate of Living Allowance equivalent to the single rate where they have a partner in gaol.
 A person is considered to have a partner in gaol if the person's partner is:

-- in gaol; or - undergoing psychiatric confinement because the partner has been charged with committing an offence.
+- in gaol; or

+- undergoing psychiatric confinement because the partner has been charged with committing an

+offence.